Filling and flavorful spicy peanut tempeh bowl with roasted broccoli and kale.

 - Place the tempeh in a small skillet or pot and just cover with water, simmer uncovered for about 10 minutes, flipping halfway through.

-- Once done, remove the tempeh, let cool slightly, then cube into bite-size pieces.
+- Once done, remove the tempeh, let cool slightly, then cube it into bite-size pieces.
 Discard the cooking liquid, reserving the pan for later use.

 - While waiting, make your sauce.
-Whisk all of the sauce ingredients together (except the water), then whisk in the 1/2 cup of water to thin out.
+Whisk all of the sauce ingredients together (except the water), then whisk in the 1/2 cup of water to thin it out.
 Or add all of the ingredients (including the water) to a blender and blend until smooth.

 - About 10 minutes before everything else is done, preheat the pan and return the tempeh with the watered-down peanut sauce.

-- Plate by adding rice, roasted broccoli, a handful of kale to a bowl, then top with the peanut tempeh and sauce.
+- Plate by adding rice, roasted broccoli, and a handful of kale to a bowl, then top with the peanut tempeh and sauce.

 I only tested with natural peanut butter, which only contains peanuts or peanuts and salt.
 Other jars of peanut butter with added oils and sweeteners may alter the taste.